AkchurinDA/Fortuna.jl/README.md

 #### Second-Order Reliability Methods (SORM)

-##### Curve-Fitting (CF) method
+##### Curve-Fitting (CF) Method

 The SORM is an improvement over the FORM by accounting for the curved nature of the failure boundary around the design point; thus, providing a better approximation of the probability of failure.
-The current version of `Fortuna` implements the Curve-Fitting (CF) method that fits a hyper-paraboloid surface with a vertex at the design point and the principal curvatures matching the principal curvatures of the failure boundary at that point.
+The current version of `Fortuna.jl` implements the Curve-Fitting (CF) method that fits a hyper-paraboloid surface with a vertex at the design point and the principal curvatures matching the principal curvatures of the failure boundary at that point.
 The probabilities of failure are estimated using Hohenbichler-Rackwitz (1988) and Breitung (1984) approximations of the exact solution provided by Tvedt (1990).
 The calculated probabilities of failure are then used to estimate the generalized reliability indices that account for the curved nature of the failure boundary around the design point.

 ```julia
 # Define a random vector of correlated marginal distributions: